 Rationale

-Hormones are the chemical messengers that control growth, differentiation, and the metabolism of specific target cells.
+Hormones are chemical messengers that control growth, differentiation, and the metabolism of specific target cells.

 A) Hormones